 If your personnel have all the required skills, and their attribute total is higher than the required total, you have successfully completed the mission.
 Pull it half a card length toward you.
 Add its points to your score.
-You cannot attempt that mission again for the rest of the game.
+Any dilemmas that have been overcome there remain beneath that mission.
+You cannot attempt it again for the rest of the game.